Cloud computing in healthcare

 IoT software for nursery by CHI Software

-As you can probably guess by now, this solution heavily relies on cloud computing.
+As you can probably guess by now, this solution heavily relies on healthcare data in the cloud.
 We used various AWS services to ensure seamless connection and smart house integration support.
 The result is an innovative all-in-one app filled to the brim with features:

 • Remote monitoring of the child’s activities via video cameras;